China shock: Economic impact

 Irwin also points to other contributing factors behind the deterioration of the U.S. labor market in the 2000s, including the 2008 financial crisis and macroeconomic imbalances such as China's exceptionally high current account surplus.
 In his view, the China shock does not alter the broad economic consensus that free trade delivers substantial benefits, although it is acknowledged that certain regions or occupational groups can be adversely affected by trade liberalization.
 In this context, the China shock represents an extreme case.
 Additional research, including work by Rob Feenstra, highlights the consumer benefits of the China shock, particularly through lower prices that disproportionately benefited low-income households.
 Part of China's efficiency gains was also due to unilateral reductions in import tariffs on intermediate goods and raw materials, which made Chinese producers more competitive.
 This development was not the result of U.S. policy, but of internal reforms in China — reforms that Irwin considers positive.

 A 2017 study found that Germany gained on net from trade with China and Eastern Europe.
 A 2023 study found that increased wealth in China as a result of trade liberalization boosted the American higher education sector, as more Chinese families sent their children to study at American universities and pay tuition.

+A 2025 study in the Journal of Political Economy found that the China Shock lead to overall welfare gains in the United States, but that it had distributional consequences, as eighteen states saw welfare reduction due to the China Shock while a majority of states saw welfare gains.

 Political impact

 Studies have linked the effects of the China shock to an increase in populism and a backlash against globalization.
 Studies have shown that British regions that were more exposed to Chinese import competition were more likely to vote for Brexit in the 2016 referendum.
 Exposure to the China shock has led to negative views of minorities, in particular among American whites and males.

 Papers have found that the China shock has contributed to political polarization.
 One analysis also found that it contributed to Donald Trump's victory in the 2016 presidential election: "A counterfactual study of closely contested states suggests that Michigan, Wisconsin, and Pennsylvania would have elected the Democrat instead of the Republican candidate if, ceteris paribus, the growth in Chinese import penetration had been 50 percent lower than the actual growth during the period of analysis.
 The Democratic candidate would also have obtained a majority in the electoral college in this counterfactual scenario."
+A 2026 study found that employment losses in industrial hubs resulted in greater support for Republican candidates and greater support for populist candidates.

 In Italy, surges in support for the Lega Nord in the 2010s have been observed in localities where textile mills were undercut by Chinese manufacturers.